randoroka/gdrive-cli/README.md

 - **rename** - Lets you rename a specified file stored locally.
 - **change** - Lets you change the extension of a specified file stored locally.
 - **download** - Lets you download files and folders from Google Drive.
+- **upload** - Lets you upload files or directories and their files

 ## Current Status